fernandoem88/rcc-loader/README.md

 }
 ```

-also, in this case, if you are just using $cn instead of cssComponents, this approach is not necessary since you can achieve the same behaviour by nesting the extenion in your class name
+also, in this case, if we are just using $cn instead of cssComponents, this approach is not necessary since we can achieve the same behaviour by nesting the extenion in our class name

 ```tsx
 <button